Enhancing Strawberry Yield Forecasting with Backcasted IoT Sensor Data and Machine Learning: Results and Discussion

 \subsection{Synthetic data generation}

-To generate synthetic data with our backcasting approach, we employed a window size of six future values as input features to predict past sensor readings.
+To generate synthetic data using our backcasting approach, we utilized a window size of six future values as input features for predicting past sensor readings.
 The input features were derived from Met Office observations (MET, MEH, Pre, Vis, Rad, WS, WD, WG, and RFA).
 These features provide valuable information about the external environmental conditions surrounding the polytunnel.
 During model training, the objective was to predict past sensor values (WU, IT, IH, SM, ST, and PAR).
 Since sensor data is unavailable during inference (i.e., when predicting unseen historical values), sensor observations from future time steps were intentionally excluded from the model's input features.
-Instead, the model relied solely on Met Office to infer the internal sensor conditions.
+Instead, the model relied solely on the Met Office to infer the internal sensor conditions.
 By learning these patterns during training, the model can reconstruct past sensor values without direct access to future sensor readings.

+The backcasting stage therefore reconstructs sensor variables from external meteorological covariates, and it does not use yield labels.
+However, because the backcasting calibration uses sensor--weather relationships from the deployed sensor seasons, its outputs should be interpreted as retrospective reconstructions rather than fully prospective predictions.

 We utilized actual data from 2023 and 2024 for both the training and testing phases of the models.
 Subsequently, we generated two years of synthetic sensor data by inputting MO data from 2021 and 2022 into the models.
 Table \ref{Tab:backcasting} presents the RMSE and MAE of the RF, GBDT, and XGBoost models for backcasting Multispan and Seaton polytunnel features.
 The model with the lowest RMSE of each feature was selected to generate synthetic data.
 For the Multispan polytunnel, the RF model was selected to generate synthetic data for WU, IT, IH, and PAR, while the GBDT model was chosen to generate ST and SM.
 For the Seaton polytunnel, the RF model was used to generate WU, the XGBoost model was selected to generate SM, ST, and PAR, and the GBDT model was used to generate IT and IH.
-The actual and backcasted values of each polytunnel feature are illustrated in Figures \ref{fig:backWU} to \ref{fig:backPAR} in the appendix.